Hurricane-Resistant Windows: Cost and Advantages

 If you're thinking about getting hurricane windows, the following advantages and disadvantages can help you make your decision.

-Can add several thousand dollars of extra construction expense on larger homes
+Can add several thousand dollars of extra construction costs

-Adds unnecessary cost in areas with low probability of severe storms
+Adds unnecessary costs in areas without severe storms

 No glass is entirely break-proof, but hurricane-resistant, storm-proof windows have the enormous advantage of breaking in a manner that cracks without sending out flying shards of glass.
 Some of the many benefits of impact-resistant windows are: